1a3orn/corrigibility/readme.md

 ### TLDR

 Anthropic's Claude Sonnet 3.5, both 20240620 (3.5) and 20241022 (3.6), are both willing to assist in the alteration of their own behavior to decrease refusals.
-The "3.6" Claude is arguably somewhat less willing, be will still help frequently.
+The "3.6" Claude is arguably somewhat less willing, but will still help.

 I discuss my experiments on this matter chronologically, explore potential interpretations, and end by talking about "corrigibility" and other bad frames for discussing the matter.